Eat the Document

 Eat the Document is a documentary of Bob Dylan's 1966 tour of parts of Europe with the Hawks.
-The cover photo was taken on the train line between Dublin and Belfast, near Balbriggan.
 It was shot under Dylan's direction by D. A. Pennebaker, whose groundbreaking documentary Dont Look Back chronicled Dylan's 1965 British tour.
 The film was originally commissioned for the ABC television series ABC Stage 67.

 Though shooting had completed for the film, Dylan's July 1966 motorcycle accident delayed the editing process.
 Once well enough to work again, Dylan edited the film himself.
 ABC rejected the film as incomprehensible for a mainstream audience.

 It has never been released on home video and prints are rarely screened in theaters.
 Some footage filmed for Eat the Document was used in Martin Scorsese's 2005 documentary on Bob Dylan, No Direction Home, and 3 song excerpts are special features on the DVD.

 Content

 Venues shown in Eat the Document include Dublin, Belfast, Cardiff, Liverpool, Glasgow, Edinburgh, Newcastle and Paris.
 Dylan's band during these shows were The Hawks (later to become The Band).
 Songs from various shows throughout the tour featured in the film include "Tell Me, Momma", "I Don't Believe You (She Acts Like We Never Have Met)", "Ballad of a Thin Man", and "One Too Many Mornings".

 Other scenes include Dylan and Robbie Robertson in a Glasgow hotel room writing and working through new songs, most of which remain unreleased and unpublished.
 Among these songs are "I Can't Leave Her Behind", which was later covered by Stephen Malkmus for the I'm Not There soundtrack.
 The film also includes a piano duet, backstage in Cardiff, with Johnny Cash performing Cash's "I Still Miss Someone".